qmarsala/automator/README.md

 ```

 ## More on the examples
-sample onClick.ahk file to show what the implementations may look like for the above example .recipy's.
+sample onBeforeClick.ahk file to show what the implementations may look like for the above example .recipy's.

 ```ahk
 ifOptionPresent(context)